When Do Neural Networks Outperform Kernel Methods?: Details of numerical experiments

 \subsection{High-frequency noise experiment on CIFAR-2}

 We perform a similar experiment on a subset of CIFAR-10.
 We choose two classes (airplane and cat) from the ten classes of CIFAR-10.
 This choice provides us with $10^4$ training and $2000$ test data points.
-Given that the number of training observations is not very large, we reduce the feature dimension by converting the images to grayscale.
-This transformation reduces the feature dimension to $d = 1024$.
+Given that the number of training observations is not very large, we reduce the covariate dimension by converting the images to grayscale.
+This transformation reduces the covariate dimension to $d = 1024$.

 Figure \ref{fig:CIFAR2_noisy_perf} demonstrates the evolution of the model performances as the noise intensity increases.
 In the noiseless regime ($\tau = 0$), all models have comparable performances.
 However, as the noise level increases, the performance gap between $\NN$ and RKHS methods widens.
 For reference, the accuracy gap between $\NN$ and $\NT$ KRR is only $0.6 \%$ at $\tau = 0$.
 However, at $\tau = 3$, this gap increases to $4.5 \%$.
 The normalization factor $R_0 = 0.25$ corresponds to the risk achievable by the trivial estimator $\hat{y}(\bx) = 0.5$.